-While we plan to initially launch our business in the U.S. markets, we have established relationships with subsidiaries, suppliers and potential partners in select international markets.
+While our primary operations are in the United States, we have established relationships with subsidiaries, suppliers and potential partners in select international markets.
 In addition, we currently have subsidiaries engaged in limited test manufacturing, R&D and other activities in foreign countries.
-International operations are subject to a number of risks, including regulations that may differ from or be more stringent than analogous U.S. regulations, local political or economic instability, cross-border political tensions, challenges in effectively managing employees in foreign jurisdictions, including local labor laws that may be stricter or more costly to comply with than in the U.S., and exposure to potential liabilities under anti-corruption or anti-bribery laws, including the U.S. Foreign Corrupt Practices Act, the UK Bribery Act and similar laws and regulations.
+We have also begun working with regulators in other countries, including the United Kingdom, Japan, South Korea and the UAE to pursue commercialization opportunities in those markets and have signed contracts with potential partners in each of these markets under which we make various commitments related to early operations.
+While foreign certification in many countries leverages our work with the FAA and in some cases, such as the UAE, it may also provide a path to commercial operations prior to receiving certification in the United States, applicable regulations outside the U.S. may differ from or be more stringent than analogous U.S. regulations.
+International operations are subject to a number of additional risks, including local political or economic instability, cross-border political tensions, challenges in effectively managing employees in foreign jurisdictions, including local labor laws that may be stricter or more costly to comply with than in the U.S., and exposure to potential liabilities under anti-corruption or anti-bribery laws, including the U.S. Foreign Corrupt Practices Act, the UK Bribery Act and similar laws and regulations.
 If any of these risks materialize it could adversely impact our business, financial condition and results of operations.